Prf Caroline Derry

 Caroline has contributed to a range of consultations including the UK Government consultation on evidence in sexual offences, Scottish Goverment consultations on victims' rights and the not proven verdict, and the Criminal Law Reform Now Network project 'Reforming the Relationship between Sexual Consent, Deception and Mistake'.

 She has published in the Law Society Gazette, The Conversation and OpenLearn, and contributed to exhibitions and events at the Inns of Court.
-Recent blog posts include:
+Blog posts include:

 - ‘Legal contributions to social history: when a dozen words make a difference‘, Journal of Law & Society Conversations (31 October 2022).